 - Offering the best of both worlds.
 Offering in-store pick-ups for online sales and letting customers experience a product in-store before buying online are some ways to integrate both.

 - Managing inventory seamlessly across all channels.
-A dynamic inventory management that tracks levels across channels, 24X7 is absolutely essential.
+Dynamic inventory management that tracks levels across channels, 24X7 is absolutely essential.
 At Primaseller, we have developed a software whereby sellers can integrate POS and online channels of sale and manage all their orders and inventory from the same panel.

 So, will online retail will take over physical stores?
 Not anytime soon.
 As long as shoppers still want the experience and not just the product in a box, offline stores are here to stay.
 However, both online and offline stores would do well to consider selling on other channels and diversify their brand presence.